RanjithaaL/Static_JobHub/README.md

 A modern job listing application built with React (frontend) and Node.js/Express (backend), using Firebase for authentication and GitHub OAuth.
 The frontend is deployed on Vercel, and the backend is deployed on Render.

 ---
+## About This Project

+This project is an MVP (Minimum Viable Product) of a static job portal.
+The goal was to validate the concept of a simple, lightweight platform for job listings, before investing in a dynamic or database-driven solution.
+It demonstrates:

+- Basic job listing and filtering functionality
+- User-friendly UI
+- Rapid development with minimal costs

+This MVP was developed to test user engagement and gather feedback for potential future enhancements.

+---

 ## Table of Contents